 What is a safe deposit locker and how to operate a locker?

-Safe deposit lockers are specially designed lockers which are generally kept at specially built strong rooms for keeping the valuable of hirer.
-In India safe deposit lockers are available in most of the Bank branches.
-These lockers of different sizes like small, medium, large, extra-large are purchased from reputed manufacturers to suit the needs of the customers.
+Safe deposit lockers are specially designed lockers that are generally kept in specially built strong rooms for keeping the valuables of the hirer.
+In India, safe deposit lockers are available in most of the Bank branches.
+These lockers of different sizes like small, medium, large, and extra-large are purchased from reputed manufacturers to suit the needs of the customers.

 Who can hire a safe deposit locker?